Viruses & Prions

 As part of its genetic engineering project to create a virus which interferes with toad metamorphosis (see our GMO toad virus page), CSIRO found that antibodies against ranavirus were present in cane toads caught in Australia.
 This means that those individuals were exposed to ranaviruses here in the Australian environment.
 There are likely to be many other Australian cases where frogs have died from ranavirus but this research has, sadly, not attracted much funding or official interest thus far.

 Being aquatic, ranaviruses in particular can have serious impacts on frog populations by killing off large numbers of tadpoles.
 Over time, the overall population dwindles because fewer and fewer offspring are surviving to replace the adults.
 And once the virus is triggered in an adult frog, it can quickly spread to other adults who hadn't previously been exposed to the virus while they were tadpoles.
+The huge dormancy rate of the ranavirus group - 3.5 to 5 years - also means that tadpoles could be picking up the virus but it doesn't manifest until something stresses them as adults.

 There are several unidentified virus problems being investigated/studied in Australia that are targeting specific types of animals other than frogs: